Debate Chairs

 The difference between online and off comes down to the way you gauge the feeling of the room.
 It’s your job to cultivate this in a constructive manner.
 We encourage you to give chairing a try both online and off and to develop your own way to shepherd the group through this collective, hybrid head-and-heart experience.

-Some folks find completing whip training first to be helpful, but you are not required to be a debate whip to enroll in debate chair training.
+Some people find completing whip training first to be helpful, but you are not required to be a debate whip to enroll in debate chair training.
 If you would like to get a look at what chairs do from behind the scenes, training as a whip is a great way!

 The debate chair does not need to function as the debate organizer.
 As chair, you are in charge on debate night, but you aren’t expected to do everything yourself.
 You can also have debate whips if needed and it may be helpful to have greeters, observers, or other support staff.